Nausea After Running? 5 Potential Causes + Solutions

 Another often overlooked cause of nausea during running is the ingestion of energy gels without sufficient water intake.

-Energy gels, sports drinks, energy chews, and other race-fueling options that are high in simple sugars can be difficult to digest, even when you aren’t running.
+Energy gels, sports drinks, chews, and other race-fueling carb options high in simple sugars can be difficult to digest, even when you aren’t running.
 The body needs water to help break down and absorb these sticky products.

-If you are finding that you are getting nauseous on your long runs or during marathons or other long races, your fueling strategy could be to blame, and it might be that you are consuming too many simple sugars too quickly, particularly in the absence of water.
+If you are getting nauseous on your long runs or during marathons or other long races, your fueling strategy could be to blame.
+It might be that you are consuming too many simple sugars too quickly, particularly in the absence of water.

-You might find that you do better with sports drinks in which the hydrating fluids are built into the fueling option.
+You might find that you do better with sports drinks that include hydrating fluids as a fueling option.

-Or, many runners find that they do better with race fueling options that don’t contain as many simple sugars but have a slower release format that the stomach seems to tolerate better during exercise.
+Or, many runners find that they do better with race-fueling options that contain fewer simple sugars but have a slower-release format that the stomach can tolerate better during exercise.
 Examples include Ucan and Maurten.

 A runner drinking a bottle of water.